mitotic/graphterm/docs/virtual-setup.rst

    :figwidth: 85%
 ..

- 8. Run the following command in the server graphterm window to display the group access code which should be entered by new users:
+ 7. Run the following command in the server graphterm window to display the group access code which should be entered by new users:

     ``cat ~/.graphterm/gterm_gcode.txt``

     Distribute this code and a printed copy of :doc:`virtual-lab` to all lab users.

- 9. If using AWS, run the following command on your local graphterm window to list and/or kill your instances:
+ 8. If using AWS, run the following command on your local graphterm window to list, connect to, or kill your instances:

     ``ec2list``